Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

 6. Dental Hygienist

-Most dental offices are open on the weekends for emergency situations only – and as a dental hygienist, your work will definitely be on the more routine side of things.
+Most dental offices are open on the weekends for emergency situations only, but as a dental hygienist, your work will definitely be on the routine side of things.

-- Education – You might go into schools to teach children about oral health or educate patients in-office about the importance of dental hygiene
+- Education – Might go into schools to teach children about oral health, or educate patients in-office about the importance of dental hygiene

-- Report Writing – As a dental hygienist, you might write reports on the oral health of an individual patient so that the dentist can come up with treatment plans
+- Report Writing – As a dental hygienist, you’ll probably write reports on the oral health of patients so the dentist can come up with treatment plans

-- Clinical Activities – You will use industry-specific tools like x-ray machines, polishing devices, and lasers to provide patient care
+- Clinical Activities – Use industry-specific tools like x-ray machines, polishing devices, and lasers to provide patient care

 Average Pay: $77,090 (U.S. News)